Programmerino/fable-nix/README.md

 # dotnet-nix
-Based heavily on the work of [\@Elyhaka](https://gist.github.com/Elyhaka/0f0e3afe488100487ada6a2a8bef78a4), and retrofitted to work as a flake and to work with problematic libraries that need patchelf.
+Based heavily on the work of [\@Elyhaka](https://gist.github.com/Elyhaka/0f0e3afe488100487ada6a2a8bef78a4), and retrofitted to work as a flake and to work with problematic libraries that need patchelf and ICU support.

 *I'm new to Nix and flakes, so feel free to tell me if something is off*